total-typescript/total-typescript-book/book-content/chapters/16-the-utils-folder.md

   ...
 ```

-The function's return type is an array of `T`, where `T` represents the type of elements supplied to the function.
+The function's return type is an array of `T`, where `T` represents the type of elements in the array supplied to the function.

-Thus, TypeScript can infer the return type as `number[]` for an input array of numbers, or `string[]` for an input array of strings, even without explicit return type annotation.
+Thus, TypeScript can infer the return type as `number[]` for an input array of numbers, or `string[]` for an input array of strings, even without explicit return type annotations.
 As we can see, the tests pass successfully:

 ```typescript
 // number test